nterreri/thesis/report/chapter2.md

 this alternative is made difficult by the work habits of key personnel, who are used to providing a device to the patient in person and ask them to carry out the questionnaire while at the clinic.
-The patient uses device touch interface to navigate through various pages selecting concern categories from a predefined list.
+The patient uses a touch interface to navigate through various pages selecting concern categories from a predefined list.
 There are several versions of questionnaires available, modelled after the various paper versions, depending on which one the clinic previously used.

-Patients typically select three-four concerns (up to around six, mostly depending on the type of cancer they have).
-The questionnaire takes on average less than 10 minutes to complete.
 The front end of the system is implemented as web-app.
 Access to the assessment is restricted to scheduled appointments that clinics set up for individual patients, either via delivering the questionnaire on the clinic site,